-18. What are four generic business strategies for achieving a profitable business?
+16. What are four generic business strategies for achieving a profitable business?

-Generic business strategies for achieving a profitable business include differentiation, cost, scope, focus, and customer intimacy.
+The four generic business strategies for achieving a profitable business are differentiation, cost, scope, and focus.
 Differentiation involves setting your firm or product apart from the competition by establishing some unique property or consumption experience that your competitors do not have.
 A firm that adopts a cost strategy must have a unique set of business processes, a unique resource, or a low cost supplier.
-It is essential that other firms in the marketplace do not have access to, or cannot duplicate, this, because it will allow them to charge a lower price while still making a profit.
+It is essential that other firms in the marketplace do not have access to, or cannot duplicate, this because it will allow them to charge a lower price while still making a profit.
 A scope strategy sets out to compete in all markets around the globe, rather than just locally or regionally.
-A focus strategy, on the other hand, is a plan to compete within a narrow market segment or product segment.
+A focus strategy on the other hand, is a plan to compete within a narrow market segment or product segment.
 Specialization strategists seek to become the premier provider in a small market segment or niche.
-A customer intimacy strategy focuses on developing strong ties with customers in order to increase their switching costs.

-19. What is the difference between a market opportunity and a marketspace?
+17. What is the difference between a market opportunity and a marketspace?